 - A floppy valve, which is a common cause of mild mitral valve regurgitation.

-- Some congenital heart problems.
+- Some heart problems present from birth (congenital).
 It is then usually part of a complex heart deformity.

 - Infection of the valve (infective endocarditis).